Message from the Graduate Coordinator

 International applicants who are non-native speakers of English must also submit a certified financial statement.

 All documents should be submitted online or to the Department of English no later than February 1 for fall admission, or October 1 for spring admission.
 International applicants should submit their materials by January 1 for fall admission or September 1 for spring admission.
-Note: Spring 2018 deadline has been extended to November 1.
+Fall 2018 deadline extended to May 1.

 Once a student has been admitted to the graduate program in Literature, s/he may be given CLASSIFIED standing if (a) s/he has completed an undergraduate degree in English comparable to the undergraduate major program at SF State, and (b) s/he has achieved a grade point average of at least 3.0 in the major.
 This CLASSIFIED graduate student is ready to take English 741, the seminar which functions as a “portal course” to further seminar work.
 Students admitted in one of the three categories described below may not take seminars in the range 741-790 until they have achieved CLASSIFIED status.